🥂

 • Madame Louise Pommery created Pommery Nature in 1874, the first commercially successful brut Champagne, establishing the dry style now dominant worldwide.

-• The Pommery cellars comprise 18 km of underground galleries carved from 120 Gallo-Roman chalk crayères, maintaining a constant 10°C and holding capacity for over 20 million bottles.
+• The Pommery cellars comprise more than 18 km of underground galleries carved from over 60 interlinked Gallo-Roman chalk crayères, maintaining a constant 10°C and 98% humidity.

-• The cellars and Elizabethan-style Pommery mansion are UNESCO World Heritage listed and attract approximately 200,000 visitors annually through the Experience Pommery contemporary art programme.
+• The cellars and Elizabethan-style Pommery mansion are UNESCO World Heritage listed and host the Experience Pommery contemporary art programme, run in the Gallo-Roman chalk pits since 2002.

 • Cuvée Louise, the flagship prestige cuvée, is composed exclusively of three Grand Crus: Avize and Cramant (Chardonnay) from the Côte des Blancs, and Aÿ (Pinot Noir) from the Montagne de Reims.